-One baby eaglet has died, other egg starts to hatch at National Arboretum
+Baby eaglet has died, other egg starts to hatch at National Arboretum

 The group said in its post that “often times the first clutch of a newly mated pair is not viable.”
+The eaglet’s cause of death is not known, according to officials at the U.S. Arboretum.

 DC8 didn’t survive the first 24 hours.
 Oftentimes the first clutch of a newly mated pair is not viable.
 We will continue to watch for a pip on the second egg.
 Remember this is a wild nest.
 Graphic content can occur as nature takes its own course.
 Viewer discretion is advised. 😢— Mr. P & Lotus (@naeaglecam) March 26, 2022

-In an email, Autumn Canaday — a spokeswoman at the USDA — said the first eaglet “died sometime between Friday night and Saturday morning.”
+In an email, Autumn Canaday — a spokeswoman at the U.S. Department of Agriculture — said the first eaglet “died sometime between Friday night and Saturday morning.”

 Then there was some good news.